kleenkanteen/find-me-a-doc/readme.md

 1. Run `python3 -m venv venv` to create a virtual environment
 2. Run `source venv/bin/activate` to activate the virtual environment or if on windows, run `venv\Scripts\activate.bat`
 3. Run `pip install -r requirements.txt` to install all dependencies
-4. Run `main/app.py`.
-You can use vscode code runner extension or type `python "main/app.py"` to start the flask server.
-5. Run `main/services/caller.py`.
-Hear the magic happen.
-Talk a bit.
+4. Go to `src/services/calls/call_all_clinics.py` and uncomment commented-out comments accordingly (read the instructions there)
+5. Go to `src/services/calls/call_single_clinic.py` and uncomment commented-out comments accordingly (read the instructions there)
+6. Run `python3 src/app.py` to start the Flask server and trigger the calls

 # Folder structure